 In recent years we’ve all become much more conscious of the importance of using good quality sun protection lotions and oils in order to defend our skin against the harmful effects of excessive sun exposure.
-But people still often aren’t sure how much sunscreen they need, and how often they should reapply it for maximum protection.
+But people still aren’t always sure how much sunscreen they need, and how often they should reapply it for maximum protection.

 How often should you reapply your sunscreen?

 The commonly known and accepted advice is that it’s best to reapply your sunscreen completely after 1 and a half to 2 hours.
-However, you can’t really have too much sun protection, so particularly if you are spending lots of time in very direct, bright and midday sunl, there’s no harm in topping up as much as possible.
+However, you can’t really have too much sun protection, particularly if you are spending lots of time in very direct, bright and midday sun; there’s no harm in topping up as much as possible.

 Why is reapplying sunscreen important?